userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 #### Apps

-*Apps* are the commands and services that you want your users to be able to run or use.
+*Apps* are the commands and services that you want your users to be run or use.

 For the purposes of KCalc, we only need to define one app, which we're naming `kcalc-example`.
 However, it's worth noting that a single snap can contain multiple apps.

-As `kcalc-example` is both the name of our *app* and the name of our *snap*, users will be able to launch the app by simply running the command `kcalc-example`.
+As `kcalc-example` is both the name of our *app* and the name of our *snap*, users can launch the app by simply running the command `kcalc-example`.

 If we used different names for the *app* and the *snap*, then the command would instead take the form `<app name>.<snap name>`.
 (For example, if we kept our snap's name as `kcalc-example`, but changed the app name to `calculator`, then the command to run our app would be `kcalc-example.calculator`.)
 The use of a prefix helps us to avoid conflicts with apps defined by other installed snaps.
 If you don't want your users to have to specify a prefix, you can apply for a command alias on the [Snapcraft forum](https://forum.snapcraft.io/t/455).
 Any aliases approved by the Snap Store's review team will be set up automatically when a user installs your snap from the Snap Store.